 We help persecuted LGBTQI+ individuals get to safety.

 See our mission in action here

 We help at-risk LGBTQI+ individuals get to safety around the world.

 See our mission in action here

 Rainbow Railroad is a global not-for-profit organization that helps at-risk LGTBQI+ people get to safety worldwide.
 Based in the United States and Canada, we’re an organization that helps LGBTQI+ people facing persecution based on their sexual orientation, gender identity and sex characteristics.
 In a time when there are more displaced people than ever, LGBTQI+ people are uniquely vulnerable due to systemic, state-enabled homophobia and transphobia.
 These factors either displace them in their own country or prevent them from escaping harm.

 As a result of Rainbow Railroad, more LGBTQI+ individuals can access lives free from persecution, and ultimately, we envision a world where LGBTQI+ people can live lives of their choosing, free from persecution.

 Since our founding, we’ve helped almost 10,000 LGBTQI+ individuals find safety through emergency relocation, crisis response, cash assistance, and other forms of assistance.
 Our story has received international media attention, including a feature on CBS 60 Minutes.

 Rainbow Railroad was founded in 2006 as a volunteer-run organization by a diverse group of LGBTQI+ activists and human rights defenders who wanted to do more to address the levels of violence LGBTQI+ people face worldwide.
 Our name harkens back to the Underground Railroad – a network of activists in the 19th century, who assisted Black folks escape enslavement in the American South.

 Rainbow Railroad scaled up its operations after receiving charitable status in Canada and the United States in 2013 and 2015 respectively.

 There are currently 110 million displaced people around the world – the highest number since the end of the Second World War.
-Every year we receive over 3000 requests for help from people whose lives are in danger.
+We are on track to receive 10,000 requests for help in 2022 from LGBTQI+ people whose lives are in danger.
 While we cannot relocate everyone who reaches out to us, we offer a variety of programs to support individuals’ unique needs and circumstances.
 Working with partners on the ground, we get at-risk LGBTQI+ people to safety, worldwide.